 Even though your appointment seems to be set, anything can happen.
-And clients need to be able to reach out to you in case of emergency in any possible way.
+And clients need to be able to reach out to you in case of an emergency in any possible way.

 There is no need to build an extra element for your appointment confirmation emails.
-Just use the one you normally add in footer of your promo and triggered emails.
+Just use the one you normally add in the footer of your promo and triggered emails.

 Important to note:

 Stripo provides a library of personal content modules.
-This means that you can save, store and reuse email modules again and again for your future campaigns.
+This means that you can save, store, and reuse email modules again and again for your future campaigns.